Sizing & Care

 Tarnish cloths & dips

 The polishing cloth is simply a cloth impregnated with a buffing compound which leaves a protective coating that prolongs the oxidation process.
 It is great for pieces with a high polish, and especially great for pieces with a patina that have been given a high polish.
-We do however recommend cleaning the piece with soap and water first.
+We do however recommend cleaning the piece with a gentle soap like washing up liquid and warm water first.

 Brushed silver and gold doesn’t really appreciate the polishing cloth treatment like high polished silver and gold.
 The compound from the cloth can build up in brushed texture creating a dull finish.
-Just stick to the soap and water method which keeps that texture clean and bright.
-This is also safe for patinas.
+Just stick to the gentle soap and warm water method which keeps that texture clean and bright, and be sure to store it away from moisture or oils* to keep your satinised piece looking tip top.
+Gentle soap and warm water is also generally safe for patinas.

 If your piece has been given a patina, is gold plated (vermeil), or contains a stone it requires special care and should never be cleaned in a silver dip, as these dips can be extremely harsh and will strip this finish from the piece.